Real time data

 UPDATE May 30, 2020

 I have updated code for Arduino, it uses MQQT instead of HTTP now.
-The code will be published soon, when I clean it up.
 I have also set up Grafana with InfluxDB.
-The real-time graphs that you see in top are rendered each 5 minutes in Graphana.
+The real-time graphs that you see in top are rendered each 5 minutes in Grafana.

 I have went through a couple of burnt wattmeters and a burnt Arduino.
 The issue would appear after connecting or disconnecting load (plugging or unplugging USB-C car charger).
 I was too lazy to make measuremens to determine the actual issue, so my first guess was that it could be transients across the current sense pins that damage INA219.
 I also assumed that damaged INA219 might have caused I2C lines to go over 3.3V, which would damage Arduino as well.
 After a closer look, it appears that the wattmeter doesn’t have any filtering on the INA219’s current sense differential input.